-The lower leg is a part of the lower extremity, or leg.
-The lower leg lies between the knee and ankle and works with the upper leg and foot to help perform the key functions of the leg.
-There are a number of bones, muscles, and tendons in the area.
-Additionally, nerves and blood vessels run through the leg.
+The lower leg lies between the knee and ankle and works with the upper leg and foot to help perform key functions.
+In the leg are a number of bones, muscles, tendons, nerves and blood vessels.

 These complex components work together to play crucial roles in the body.
 They also provide strength and articulation for a person to be able to carry out various tasks.

 In this article, we will discuss the bones, muscles, tendons, and nerves of the lower leg.